cilsat/scribe/doc/draft.md

 The baseline system utilizes the standard LIUM toolkit setup to implement offline speaker diarization using data obtained from the corpus discussed in Section 3.
-This process has been covered in depth in *ref* and *ref*, with the relevant configuration for this experiment as follows:
+This process has been covered in depth in @meignier2009, with the relevant configuration for this experiment as follows:

 1. Feature extraction with 12 Mel-Frequency Cepstral Coefficients (MFCC) in